buimai586/VBA_Sample_Deliverable/README.md

 Ended SKUs but FCST <> 0
 Ended SKUs but TMD > 0
 Pink & FCST = TMD
-Avalable SKUs, but TMD >= FCST
+Available SKUs, but TMD >= FCST
 Yellow
 (only during 1st 15 days of the month)
 Available SKUs, but TMD >= 80% of FCST
 Orange
-(only during last 7 days of the month)
+(only during the last 7 days of the month)
 Available SKUs, but TMD <= 70% of FCST
 No Color
 All above cases with TMD = 0